I have posted most these topics also in Intel's AVX and CPU Instructions forum; this is my view of the discussion.

 The functionality (e.g. for words):

-result.word[i] := word ptr [EA + indexes.word[i]*stride]
+for all i do result.word[i] := word ptr [EA + indexes.word[i]*stride]

 The stride parameter would be an extension to my original proposal of byte/word scatter/gather.